Posted on February 19, 2018 by Kacy

 The counselor’s style is a powerful determinant of client resistance and change.
 An empathic style is more likely to bring out self-motivational responses and less resistance from the client.
 Each person has powerful potential for change.
 The task of the counselor is to release that potential and facilitate the natural change process that is already inherent in the individual.

 Before we are able to help facilitate change, we must explore some thoughts about different stages people go through when big change is necessary.
 Porchaska and DeClemente developed six stages of change in 1982.
 Here are a few common statements that counselors might hear as they approach each stage:

 Motivational Interviewing is the process of helping people move through the stages of change.
 People who have treatment interventions matched to their stage of change demonstrate better outcomes than clients who are mismatched or not matched at all.

 Motivational Interviewing has been said to help facilitate referrals into treatment, increase the likelihood that clients will return for services, help clients coerced into treatment move beyond the initial feelings of anger and resentment and is a means to overcome client defensiveness and resistance.

-Motivational Interviewing promotes the belief that all individuals have the ability to change and that even when they begin treatment unaware of the severity of the problems in their lives, they can be directed through the stages of change, using specific motivational techniques to facilitate and maintain change so that they reach their goals based on their own values, feelings and desires for life change.
-Through this widely respected, evidence-based modality, clients with substance use disorders can be set on a path for success as they embark on their journey to recovery.
+Motivational Interviewing promotes the belief that all individuals have the ability to change.
+Even when a person begins treatment unaware of the severity of the problems in their lives, it is possible to direct them through the stages of change, using specific motivational techniques to facilitate and maintain change.
+This can help them reach their goals based on their own values, feelings, and desires for life change.
+Through this widely respected, evidence-based modality, clients with substance use disorders can find a path for success as they embark on their journey to recovery.